Meet Brian Furnish

 The modern hemp farm is indicative of agricultural innovation.
 Gone are the days of the horse and plow.
 Family farms are now working as part of bigger networks sharing a common agricultural goal.
 The next super crop is not going to succeed if there’s not enough product for international demand.
 Dozens of former tobacco farmers exist in Kentucky to fulfill that need.
 Brian Furnish is here to make sure that shared Ananda dream comes to fruition.

 The future of Hemp Farming

 The Internet allows the work of Ananda Hemp to stretch far beyond what was imagined.
-As Brian Furnish and the farms under his command keep producing raw industrial hemp, they keep an eye on the future.
+As Brian Furnish and the farms under his control keep producing raw industrial hemp, they keep an eye on the future.
 Legality issues in America and around the world are changing for the better.
 But, after decades of Prohibition, more has to be done than just straight sales.
-Hemp is a product that requires an education.
+Hemp is a product that requires education.